-While MDF is generally cheaper than plywood, it is not as hard and can sag under weight.
-MDF doesn't handle moisture very well so it is more suited for indoor use such as furniture.
-Moisture also affects the strength of plywood; so while exterior glued plywood can be used outdoors, it works best when moisture content remains low.
+While MDF is generally cheaper than plywood, it is not as hard and can sag under heavy weight.
+MDF doesn't handle moisture very well, either, so it is more suited for indoor use such as in furniture.
+Moisture also affects the strength of plywood; exterior glued plywood can be used outdoors, but it works best when moisture content remains low.

 edit What is MDF?

 Medium Density Fiberboard (MDF) is an engineered wood product formed from wood fibers obtained by breaking down hardwood and softwood using a defibrator.
 The wood fibers are then glued together using wax and resin adhesive and made into panels by applying high temperature and pressure.

 Plywood is made from good log called peelers.
 Thin layers are peeled from the wood by rotating it along its horizontal axis.
 The sheets of veneer thus obtained are cut to the desired dimensions, dried, patched, glued together and then baked in a press at 140 °C (284 °F) and 1.9 MPa (280 psi) to form a plywood panel.

 edit Strength and durability

 MDF is not as hard as plywood and can be damaged easily when handled rough.
 It is not as stiff as plywood and can sag with weight when used as shelves without reinforcement.